letter from soldier

 General Themes and Sentiments Among Survey 32 Respondents

 Understanding general themes of attitudes from both Black and White Soldiers in longer responses were revealed by topic modeling to identify groups of related words.
-The size of the nodes in Figure 7 correspond to the degree that words are connected and illustrate what was on the minds of each group.
+The size of the nodes in Figure 7 corresponds to the degree that words are connected and illustrate what was on the minds of each group.

 Gender Roles